 Running the Tor client on Linux/BSD/Unix

 Note that these are the installation instructions for running a Tor client.
-The easiest way to do this is to simply download the Tor Browser Bundle and you are done.
+The easiest way to do this is to simply download Tor Browser and you are done.

 If you're building from source, first install libevent, and